JoseMMorales/Grid-Layouts/README.md

 Function: [repeat](https://developer.mozilla.org/en-US/docs/Web/CSS/repeat())

-This is just ademostration that everything is possible with GRID, even create the most senseless layouts like this one.
+This is just a demostration that everything is possible with GRID, even creating the most senseless layouts like this one.
 Very funny, isn't?...

 ### Desktop/Mobile Views
 <p align="center">